+"It's bright outside today," Mommy said, squinting.
 Mommy gave Molly a cap and sunglasses to put on.
 (Add cap and sunglasses clings to Molly.)
-"It's bright outside today," she said, squinting.
-"You need to wear your cap and sunglasses."
-Mommy also put some sunscreen on Molly's arms, legs, and face so she wouldn't get sunburned.
+Mommy also put sunscreen on Molly's arms, legs, and face.

-Daddy told Molly she could ride her tricycle on the driveway and on the sidewalk in front of the house but not on the street.
-"Okay, Daddy," she said, nodding her head.
+"Now you're ready to play," Daddy said.
+"You can ride on the driveway and the sidewalk but not the street."

+"Okay, Daddy," Molly said.

-Molly enjoyed riding her new tricycle.
-It had a little bell on the handlebars, and Molly had fun pushing the button on the bell as she rode.
+Molly liked riding her tricycle.
+She especially liked the little bell on the handlebars.
+As she rode, she pushed the button on the bell: ding, ding!